 Generate scribe logs while applying best practices for record keeping

-Review After Action Reports and the importance of scribe documentation
+Assist with After Action Reports and the understand the importance of scribe documentation

 Learn what to expect during an investigation, Inquiry, Inquest or Discovery

-Be able to compete efficient and standardized notes on a professional and credible manner
+Be able to complete efficient and standardized notes in a professional and credible manner

 Organize documentation and assist the Incident Commander as an administrative and operational assistant

 Attendees will participate in scenario-based training with classroom lectures and practical exercises.
 All students must successfully pass a final examination and scenario evaluation.
 CCII will partner with local Incident Commanders, Tactical Units, Crisis Negotiator Units and other emergency resources to ensure that your organization receives training within their own policy and response capacities.

 This four day course is taught by a former senior police officer who has experience as a Critical Incident Commander and has 20 years’ experience as a Crisis Negotiator.
 Inspector Monique Rollin (ret.) has developed and provided Emergency Operations Centre Scribe training for the Ontario Association of Emergency Managers and Office of the Fire Marshal and Emergency Management Ontario.
 Monique has successfully trained over 400 scribes in various emergency management capacities.

 As Vice President and director of Training for CCII, she provides Major Incident Commander training, Crisis Negotiator training and trains police communicators and other first responders in Crisis De-escalation and Major Incident Response.
 Monique is experienced and trained in Incident Command IMS (Ontario), ICS International Response (International Mass Casualty Disaster), ICS-400: Advanced ICS, G-191 Incident Command System/Emergency Operations Center Interface, IS-701.A: NIMS Multiagency Coordination System (MACS), International Crisis Negotiations and Crisis Communications.